Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 The solutions use the following database components:

-* MySQL or MariaDB for APIM gateway analytics and API Portal components.
+* MySQL or MariaDB for API Management (APIM) gateway analytics and API Portal components.
 * Cassandra for API Manager catalog.

-The minimum recommended hardware infrastructure recomendation for these components are:
+The minimum recommended hardware infrastructure for these components are:

 * MySQL Database: 1 node or cluster (if HA is required):
     * 2 CPUs.
     * 4 GB of memory.
     * 60 GB of disk.

-* Cassandra Database: 1 cluster with 3 nodes, each one with the following configuration:
+* Cassandra Database: 1 cluster with 3 nodes, each with the following configuration:
     * 2 CPUs.
     * 8 GB of memory.
     * 60 GB of disk.